 References from travel professionals: Dozens of travel agents, tour operators large and small from many different countries trust us with their clients.
 You can believe they have checked us out.
 They know that we comply with all legal requirements, have all necessary licenses and permits and that we deliver what we promise.
 Feel free to ask them about Timberwolf Tours.
 Travel agents who offer our tours.

-Book with confidence: Plans can change quickly we've all learned.
+Book with confidence: Plans can change quickly, we've all learned.
 Cancellation or a reschedule is possible, cost free, up to 31 days prior to travel.
 After that your deposit will be applied to any future trip.
-If tour is not possible due to current local government restrictions a full refund will be available.
+If the tour is not possible due to current local government restrictions a full refund will apply.

-Feel Safe in the Pack: While travelling in your Timberwolf Tours group, either your own Pack our one of ours, handwashing, sanitizing and masks will be used as per the current local standard.
-Of course, regular hygiene, washing hands and equipment while cooking, cleaning high touch surfaces daily and maintaining distance continue as part of our regular practice.
+Feel Safe in the Pack: While travelling in your Timberwolf Tours group, either your own pack our one of ours, handwashing, sanitizing and masks will be used as per the current local standard.
+Regular hygiene, washing hands and equipment while cooking, cleaning high touch surfaces daily and maintaining distance continue as part of our regular practice.

 Room to Roam: Timberwolf Tours are designed to allow you to be active and outdoors.
 Thankfully in Western Canada there is plenty of room outdoors to keep distance from large groups and to enjoy your trip without feeling crowded.

 Roam with your Pack and Save: Roam with your Pack is a new feature for 2021 for some of our tours: You and your group of 8 to 12 friends or family members book an entire hotel- or camping trip and travel as a pack (or call it a cohort) with our guide.
 You are free to roam and relax together in your private bubble.
 Even better, you save big time on the price of your entire vacation package.
 Call us if your pack is smaller than 8 persons.